JasonVMo/fluent-ui-react-staging-1/packages/base/src/components/Link/README.md

 #### Focused state

 A focused `Link` changes styling to communicate that the user has placed keyboard focus on it.
-This styling is usually the same to the one in the hovered state.
+This styling is usually the same to the one in the hovered state plus extra styling on the outline to indicate keyboard focus has been placed on the component.

 #### States that need discussion